casthub/docs/en/modules.md

 - **Windows** - `C:\Users\{user}\AppData\Roaming\CastHub\modules`
 - **Linux** - `~/.config/CastHub/modules`

-Or by clicking the @icon-folder Button when viewing the Module page.
+Or by clicking the <app-icon type="folder"></app-icon> Button when viewing the Module page.

 The folder generated for your Module will be the same as your `key`.

 ### index.js

 All Modules have a single export point, and in this scaffold it is `index.js`.
-The name of the file isn't important, as long as the `main` in your `package.json` points to it (See [Metadata](/modules/metadata) for more on this)
+The name of the file isn't important, as long as the `main` in your `package.json` points to it (See <docs-link path="/modules/metadata">Metadata</docs-link> for more on this)

 The returned class in your `index.js` **must** be a subclass of `window.casthub.module`.
-The [Stock Elements](/modules/stock-elements) all inherit from this base class, so you are also able to extend them directly instead.
+The <docs-link path="/modules/stock-elements">Stock Elements</docs-link> all inherit from this base class, so you are also able to extend them directly instead.

 ## Using Unpublished Modules